Mountains & Rocks

 Many Glacier can also be accessed via several well-maintained trails.
 The Highline Trail passes Granite Park Chalet, and detouring east over the Continental Divide on the Swiftcurrent Pass Trail will bring hikers to Many Glacier.
 The spectacular Piegan Pass Trail, which originates at Siyeh Bend east of Logan Pass on Going-to-the-Sun Road, ends along the shores of Swiftcurrent Lake right next to the Many Glacier Hotel.
 Hikers coming in from the Belly River Valley can also climb up the steep trail through Ptarmigan Tunnel, which terminates at the Swiftcurrent Motor Inn.

 All practical routes for Allen Mountain originate near Many Glacier Hotel.
-There is a large parking lot uphill from the hotel that will occasionally fill during prime tourist season (July through Labor Day).
+There is a large parking lot uphill from the hotel that typically fills by noon during prime tourist season (July through Labor Day).

 Thanks to all the hiker and critter traffic, the game trail is very easy to follow, although downed timber may slow progress slightly.
 The trail passes several broad couloirs, one of which requires a bit of attention regardless of the conditions.
 The game trail narrows here, and is somewhat exposed, so careful footing is imperative.
 Furthermore, this couloir can often hold snow well into July, and although detours beneath the snow are possible, be forewarned that a slip of any sort here would be less than ideal.
-The couloir is steep here, and a few hundred feet below the game trail is a huge cliff that drops toward Lake Sherburne and the Cracker Lake Trail far below.
-Note: Gordon Edwards describes a detour further west and downhill if this couloir is choked with snow; see his guide for more information.
+The couloir is steep, and a few hundred feet below the game trail is a huge cliff that drops toward Sherburne Reservoir and the Cracker Lake Trail far below.
+Note: Gordon Edwards describes a detour farther west and downhill if this couloir is choked with snow; see his guide for more information.
 After safely negotiating the couloir, in only a few minutes you will cross a broad, open shoulder and be greeted to a great view of Wynn Mountain.
 The game trail veers south and heads downhill for a short stretch before leveling off underneath sheer, crumbly cliffs.
 Soon after, Schwab Falls, which drains Snow Moon Basin, and the false summit of Allen Mountain will be in view straight ahead.
 The trail will continue south, with the only difficulty occurring when it climbs up and around and steep pitch near a small drainage.
 Follow the trail uphill through scrubby trees, paralleling the stream above Schwab Falls.
 You will soon reach Falling Leaf Lake.
-A short walk along the north shore leads to a marvelous lunch spot near the roaring waterfall that drains Snow Moon Lake.
+By continuing along the north shore, Snow Moon Lake can be reached in a few minutes.
+There is a marvelous waterfall between the two lakes that makes for a fantastic lunch spot.

-Left: Negotiating the snowy couloir on the return trip.
-Center: Wynn Mountain comes into view as the trail nears a broad shoulder.
-Right: First view of the Great Break Route behind Schwab Falls.
+Left: Solid game trail.
+Center: Wynn Mountain comes into view as the trail rounds a broad shoulder.
+Right: Negotiating the snowy couloir on the return.

-From this sublime basin, you will need to head south towards Allen Mountain, climbing steadily uphill on solid footing across a tundra-esque landscape.
-Keep your eyes peeled for bighorn sheep, as this area provides fantastic summering ground for the majestic mountain mammal.
-The large basin is headed by the north face of Allen's false east summit.
-Gain the ridge that extends eastward beneath these looming cliffs, where one gets a great view of turquoise Cracker Lake and the Canyon Creek drainage far below.
-Continue up the ridge, following a well-worn game trail that becomes more apparent as the cliffs are approached.
+From this sublime basin, head south and climb steadily uphill on solid footing across a tundra-esque landscape.
+The imposing north face cliffs Allen's false summit loom at the head of the basin.
+Rather than head straight for the cliffs, aim for the broad ridgetop to the east, where one gets a great view of turquoise Cracker Lake and the Canyon Creek drainage far below.
+From the ridgetop, continue uphill, following a well-worn game trail that becomes more apparent as steep cliffs are approached.
 Follow the trail until it reaches impassable cliffs, at which point it traverses westward on a broad ledge.
 Head out onto the ledge, and look upwards for a very noticeable break in the rock - this is the Great Break that Edwards identifies in his guide.
 When I was here in July of 2009, a very large cairn clearly marked this spot.
 Negotiating the Great Break entails approximately 300 vertical feet of solid class III climbing, with a few stretches that may border on class IV due to the exposure.
 There are great hand and foot holds most of the way, which help make for safe passage.
-Eventually, look for the best spot to traverse eastward and regain the broad summit ridge.
-From hereon, it's a simple class II walk up and over the false east summit before a final push to the summit proper.
-Left: Approaching Allen Mountain from Snow Moon Basin.
-Center: Glacier Mountaineering Society negotiating the Great Break.
-Right: The final stretch of ridgetop leading to the summit.
+Eventually, you will top out on the ridge, and from hereon it's a simple class II walk up and over the false east summit before a final push to the summit proper.

 This route provides an easy descent back to Many Glacier Hotel, or may be used for an early season ascent when snow would make the High Traverse and Great Break routes extremely complicated.
 Follow the high trail along the south shore of Lake Josephine towards Piegan Pass.
 About half way along the lake, a massive alder-choked avalanche chute is encountered.
 Utilize drainages and game trails while bushwhacking uphill wherever the terrain is the most forgiving, trending up and to the right when possible (A friend of mine utilized a small dry drainage just prior to this chute to start uphill and reported relatively easy going).
 Trees will become a bit more sparse, and cliffs will be encountered.
 Head directly south (right) along the base of the cliffs, until encountering a broad class II slope.
 Head uphill for a great overlook of Snow Moon Basin, then slog up the class II north ridge to Allen's east summit and onward to the top.